gaurank11/gaurank11/README.md

 - 🔭 I’m currently working on **FitTrack - Intelligent Sports Training and Performance Monitoring System**

 - 🌱 I am continuously learning and exploring **new technologies, particularly in the fields of deep learning and blockchain development.
 I have hands-on experience with frameworks like TensorFlow and PyTorch, and I'm excited about developing decentralized applications (dApps) and exploring the potential of smart contracts.**
+- 🚀 In my projects, **I strive to create innovative solutions that address real-world problems.
+I believe in the power of open-source collaboration and am eager to contribute to projects that align with my interests.**

 - 👨‍💻 All of my projects are available at [gauranksharma.tech](gauranksharma.tech)